 - Click Browse and navigate to your user-defined dashboard.

-Select Get Dashboard LookML from the gear menu of an original dashboard.
-On a dashboard (beta), select Get LookML from the three-dot menu and choose the Dashboard tab.
+Select Get Dashboard LookML from the gear menu of a legacy dashboard.
+On a new dashboard, select Get LookML from the three-dot menu and choose the Dashboard tab.

 In the dashboard LookML window, click Copy to Clipboard.

 Within your LookML project, click + at the top of the file browser panel in the Looker IDE or click a folder’s three-dot menu to create the file inside the folder, and click Create Dashboard.